isomerpages/moe-cedargirlssec/_admissions/Year 1 Registration Exercise for 2025 cohort.md

 <td rowspan="1" colspan="1">
 <p><strong>What are the guidelines for school shoes and socks at Cedar?</strong>
 </p>
-<p>Only white shoes are allowed.
-If there is any design/logo/minor trimming,
+<p>Only white-based track/canvas shoes properly laced with white laces are
-they should be small and inconspicuous, and either in black or school colours (blue/grey/gold).
-Only white ankle length socks worn at or above the ankles are allowed.
-Shoe laces must be white and tied in the standard way.</p>
+allowed.
+If there is any design/logo/minor trimming, they should be small and inconspicuous and must be in white/grey</p>
 </td>
 </tr>
 </tbody>